chassisml/chassis/docs/docs/how-to-guides/frameworks.md

     return structured_output
 ```

 Initialize Chassis Client and create Chassis model.
 Replace the URL with your Chassis connection.
-If you followed these [installation instructions](https://chassis.ml/tutorials/devops-deploy/), keep the local host URL as is, but if you are connected to the Modzy-hosted Chassis instance, replace the URL with "https://chassis.modzy.com".
+If you followed these [installation instructions](https://chassis.ml/tutorials/devops-deploy/), keep the local host URL as is, but if you are connected to the publicly-hosted Chassis instance, replace the URL with the URL you receive after [signing up](https://chassis.modzy.com).

 ```python
 chassis_client = chassisml.ChassisClient("http://localhost:5000")